ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 * If the action requested is on a user, set this field to the user IBMid value.
 Notice that users do not belong exclusively to an account and cannot be defined by using a crn.

+* **Exception:** Users are not unique to an account.
+They cannot be defined with a CRN.
+IAM and BSS actions where the target is a user that is a member of an account, the target.id does not have a crn formatted value.
+{: note}

 #### Information on how to set the target.id for services that on-boarded with the resource-controller
 {: #logSourceCRN-1}